 Mother and Baby Homes Redress Scheme

-- Coleman Legal LLP is currently gathering information from survivors that will assist in processing your applications for Mother and Baby Homes Redress Scheme.
+• Coleman Legal LLP is currently gathering information from survivors that will assist in processing your applications for the Mother and Baby Institutional Payment Scheme.

-- We will consult and assist in preparing all necessary documentation related to the mother and baby homes payment scheme
+• We will consult and assist in preparing all necessary documentation related to the Mother and Baby Institutional Payment Scheme.

-- We will keep you informed of the latest developments in the scheme as they arise by way of a newsletter.
+• We will send you a newsletter to keep you informed of the latest developments in the scheme as they arise.

 Redress scheme payment distribution